 Public Finance Management.
-Under ongoing EHSAP project, combined with technical assistance and analytics using grant funds over the last four years, significant investments are being made in laying the foundations for modernizing and strengthening the public finance management (PFM) system and skills in the MoHS, particularly at the union and township departments of public health and medical services.
-Under the sub-component 2.1, investments will continue primarily to (i) roll out and nurture the nascent system strengthening tools piloted and introduced earlier so that their application is nationwide, uniform and systemic across the whole ministry at all levels; (ii) develop and strengthen institutional capacity within union and state/region departments to address the financial management skills gap especially at subnational levels, and database management and analysis skills at union level; (iii) undertake initiatives and institute mechanisms for better information sharing, collaboration, harmonized planning and budgeting processes and timelines across various programs/units and finance unit at the departments of public health and medical services; and (iv) procure necessary equipment and software for financial management.
+Under the ongoing EHSAP project as well as complementary technical assistance and analytics using Bank-executed trust fund/grant over the last four years, significant investments have been made to laying the foundations for modernizing and strengthening the public finance management (PFM) system and skills in the MOHS, particularly at the central, R/S and township departments of public health and medical services.
+Under the sub-component, investments will continue primarily to (i) roll out and nurture the nascent system strengthening tools piloted and introduced earlier so that their application is nationwide, uniform and systemic across the health sector at all levels; (ii) develop and strengthen institutional capacity within central and R/S departments to address the FM skills gap (especially at subnational levels) and FM data management and analysis skills (at central level); (iii) undertake initiatives and institute mechanisms for better information sharing, collaboration, harmonized planning and budgeting processes and timelines across various programs/units and finance units in the departments of public health and medical services; and (iv) procure necessary equipment and software.
+The PFM DLI will focus on interventions at the systems levels, with the union level taking the primary responsibility for implementation.